Creed Brothers, Book one

 I shrug.
 “Anywhere is better than here.”

-“We do whatever necessary to survive,” I say, looking him straight in the eye.
+“We do whatever necessary to survive,” I say, looking into his weary eyes.
 “We can’t go back.
 Look what almost happened to you.
-Hobb’s is most likely dead and they aren’t going to believe us.
+Hobb’s is most likely dead and they aren’t going to believe a bunch of homeless kids.
 Who knows what we’ll face next.
 The system has fucked us long enough.
 Living on the streets is better than where we’ve all been.”

 They both remain silent but I see the look in their eyes, the same knowledge I have burning in my mind and heart.